hashgraph/hedera-services/docs/expiry-and-auto-renewal/renewal_expiry_docs.md

 	boolean execute(long now);
 }
 ```
-which is responsible of handling all the business logic of the job.
+which is responsible for handling all the business logic of the job.
 Each job should be scoped to a single entity, or a set of **related** entities.
 We can assume there are 2 types of jobs - atomic and non-atomic.

 **Each job should be represented by a different class, with it's business logic located in the `execute` method**.

 The atomic jobs can be handled in the scope of a single consensus transaction.
-They represent `lightweight` entities, which  the system no longer required - transaction records and expired scheduled transactions.
+They represent `lightweight` entities, which the system no longer requires
+transaction records and expired scheduled transactions.

 The non-atomic jobs represent a heavy operation, or an operation cast upon a `heavyweight` entity.
 This operation may span in multiple transactions.
 Example of such scenario - removing an expired account, which owns 10k unique tokens.

 It's important to note that jobs should be classifiable by more than 1 criterion.
 Each job should:
-- have a progress status - like `Completed`, `Failed`, `New`, `Paused` (open for suggestion)
+- have a progress status - `DONE`, `FAILED`, `HEAVYWEIGHT_NEW`, `HEAVYWEIGHT_PARTIALLY_DONE`, `LIGHTWEIGHT`.
-- have a classification, regarding the entity - `Lightweight` or `Heavyweight`
+- have a classification, regarding the entity - `LIGHTWEIGHT` or `HEAVYWEIGHT`.

 By implementing the `Job` interface properly, we are given absolute freedom to expire/renew/execute whatever "background" operation we need in the future.